 The Health and Safety Code

-It shall be the policy of the Regional Water Board to implement a program to investigate and cleanup groundwater pollution caused by unauthorized releases of petroleum from underground tanks that protects water quality while at the same time minimizes the cost to responsible parties and the public in general.
-The following principles shall constitute the Regional Water Board's interim policy:
+It shall be the policy of the North Coast Water Board to implement a program to investigate and cleanup groundwater pollution caused by unauthorized releases of petroleum from underground tanks that protects water quality while at the same time minimizes the cost to responsible parties and the public in general.
+The following principles shall constitute the North Coast Water Board's interim policy:

-With respect to all underground petroleum tank cases in this Region, the Regional Water Board's highest priority will be to eliminate pollutant sources through tank removal, free product removal, and removal of contaminated soil to the extent practicable.
+With respect to all underground petroleum tank cases in this region, the North Coast Water Board's highest priority will be to eliminate pollutant sources through tank removal, free product removal, and removal of contaminated soil to the extent practicable.
 If required, the need for further remedial action will be based on impacts on the beneficial uses of affected waters as determined by reasonable monitoring or other investigation.

-The Regional Water Board will then assign the highest priority to the resolution of underground petroleum tank cases where drinking water sources are being adversely impacted or are imminently threatened to be adversely impacted.
+The North Coast Water Board will then assign the highest priority to the resolution of underground petroleum tank cases where drinking water sources are being adversely impacted or are imminently threatened to be adversely impacted.

-Where practicable, the Regional Water Board will schedule the investigation and cleanup of petroleum pollution by responsible parties to coincide with the availability of funds.
+Where practicable, the North Coast Water Board will schedule the investigation and cleanup of petroleum pollution by responsible parties to coincide with the availability of funds.

-Where practicable, the Regional Water Board will recognize the use of alternative cleanup techniques such as in-situ bioremediation and passive remediation.
+Where practicable, the North Coast Water Board will recognize the use of alternative cleanup techniques such as in-situ bioremediation and passive remediation.

-The Regional Water Board will assist the State Water Resources Control Board and claimants to the State Underground Storage Tank Cleanup Fund to further reduce investigative and cleanup costs while continuing to protect water quality:
+The North Coast Water Board will assist the State Water Resources Control Board and claimants to the State Underground Storage Tank Cleanup Fund to further reduce investigative and cleanup costs while continuing to protect water quality:

 through technology transfer;